YashXTensei/mindforge/docs/roadmap.md

 ## NOT in this phase

-Goals, Tasks, Priorities, Deadlines — deferred to Phase 6 (AI Actions).
+Goals, Tasks, Priorities, Deadlines — deferred to Phase 7 (Study Planner).

 ## What You'll Learn